4.8 Average on Google

 How to Calculate a Personal Injury Settlement in SC

-After you’ve suffered injury in an accident not of your making, you have the right to file an insurance claim or lawsuit against the person responsible for your injuries.
+After you have suffered injury in an accident not of your making, you have the right to file an insurance claim or lawsuit against the person responsible for your injuries.
 No matter what kind of accident you were hurt in, the at-fault party can be held liable.

 In many cases, accident victims decide to file an insurance injury claim with the negligent party’s insurer, as opposed to taking the at-fault party to court.